evgen-app/chess_rpg_backend/README.md

 # chess_rpg_backend
-DEV branch for backend for chess rpg game
+main branch for backend for chess rpg game
 <hr>

 ##### dev server for up to date endpoints(web socket not provided)